You need a brokerage site that will

 Google finance incredibly useful.

-My point is that software is only a tool.
+Software is only a tool.

 I can use a handsaw, but in the hands of a master carpenter his product